Products, services and equal competition

 The Finnish Patent and Registration Office (PRH) is responsible for maintaining and monitoring the accuracy of information submitted to the Trade Register.
 The number of registration offences, cases of suspected misconduct and Trade Register submissions investigated on a risk basis brought to the attention of the Trade Register are indicative of the possible extent of shadow economy activity.

 Since 2016, the Finnish Patent and Registration Office has introduced various needs-based intensified control measures in the processing of notifications.
 Depending on the case, the Finnish Patent and Registration Office has requested further clarification of the accuracy of the reported issue or has conducted its own investigations to rule out the possibility of misconduct.
-Based on the provisions adopted as a result of the reform of the Trade Register Act, the Finnish Patent and Registration Office may also require that the identity of the person providing the information on the notification form be verified at the Finnish Patent and Registration Office’s or the Tax Administration’s service point.
+Following the amendments to the Trade Register Act adopted in 2023, the Finnish Patent and Registration Office (PRH) may also require the person submitting a notification to verify their identity at a PRH or Tax Administration service point.
+In some individual cases, the PRH has applied this statutory method of identity verification.

 At the beginning of 2024, the Finnish Patent and Registration Office introduced a notification for updating the responsible persons in the automated decision-making section.
 The criteria for notifications subject to automated decision-making have been defined in a manner that enables minimising misconduct.
 Indeed, the related observations made after the introduction of this practice are positive.
 The introduction of automated decision-making has also enabled allocating resources to notifications that involve a higher risk of misconduct.